codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-releases-management.md

   - /docs/deployments/helm/helm3/
 toc: true
 ---
-Codefresh has built-in Helm integration that provides a unique view into your production Kubernetes cluster.
+Codefresh has built-in integration for Helm that provides a unique view into your production Kubernetes cluster.
 In Helm Releases, you can see the current status of your cluster, including the currently deployed releases, their previous revisions including change tracking, and even roll back to a previous release.

 Codefresh also offers [an environment view for Helm releases]({{site.baseurl}}/docs/deploy-to-kubernetes/environment-dashboard/) as well as [a promotion dashboard]({{site.baseurl}}/docs/deployments/helm/helm-environment-promotion).